rajitgola/MongoDB-For-NodeJs/NOTES.md

 db.collName.find({"actors" : ["HeroName1" , "HeroName2"]});  //Now the order and count of these values matter in the query result

 Projections in MongoDB
-Reduce Network OverHead and Processing db.collName.find({"actors":"HeroName"} , {title : 1 , _id : 0}).pretty();  // _id always is always returned but it can explicitly changed to not show
+Reduce Network OverHead and Processing.
+Returns the required/specified field reducing document size. db.collName.find({"actors":"HeroName"} , {title : 1 , _id : 0}).pretty();  // _id always is always returned but it can explicitly changed to not show